 If you have been experiencing the irritating presence of those nasty little red bugs crawling all over your home, help is on its way.
 Professionals are trained to safely and quickly remove these unwanted pests from any surface in which they may be residing with a variety of specialized tools that will not harm others or pets inside your house.

-How can I prevent this red bugs in the future?
+How can I prevent this little red bugs in the future?

 One way to prevent clover mites is by creating a barrier between your foundation and the lawn.
 If you reduce grass, weeds, or any other vegetation in this area then it will help keep them out of your property.
 An 18-20″ gravel or stone strip won’t stop these pesky pests right away but it’ll slow them down so be sure to put some pesticides on that too!